rishavyadav006-arch/Trading_App/README.md

 # Trading_App

 This is a Stock Market Analysis and Prediction Web Application built with Streamlit.

-It provides investors and traders with comprehensive tools to analyze stocks, predict future prices, and calculate important financial metrics like Beta and CAPM returns.
+It provides investors and traders with comprehensive tools to analyze stocks, predict future prices

+And calculate important financial metrics like Beta and CAPM returns.

 # Key Features: